for Social Problems

 Together with my colleague Victoria Neumann, I have been working towards answering this question for and with others.
 We want to show you that there are many small, doable actions everyone can take to invite more people in.
 A big part of doing that is making the invisible visible, and we want to facilitate that by helping you to ask yourself the right questions.
 Because often asking the right questions is much harder than finding good answers.

-This is a list of questions that's supposed to form a starting point for reflecting on your audience/users.
+The list of questions we are working on is supposed to form a starting point for reflecting on your audience/users.

-The topics in this document correspond with the examples we are using for workshop, and they represent some commonly overlooked issues.
+The topics in this document also correspond with the examples we are using for workshops.
+They represent some commonly overlooked issues and how to deal with them while focussing on simple measures that are doable for individual and small organizations.